National Portrait Gallery, London: Closure and refurbishment in 2020–2023

 A major programme of refurbishment with the project name of "Inspiring People" led to the gallery's closure from 2020 to 2023.
 Some galleries closed by late May 2020, with full closure by July 2020.
 There were a number of planned exhibitions and collaborations around the UK to display parts of the collection while the gallery was closed.
 These included exhibitions starting at the York Art Gallery in 2021, the Holburne Museum, Bath (Tudor portraits, 2022), and museums in Liverpool, Newcastle, Coventry and Edinburgh, which later toured to other venues.
 Other partners included the National Trust, the National Maritime Museum and the National Gallery.
 In London, the shops and restaurants closed, but the Heinz Archive and Library remained open.
 Another programme, called "Coming Home", loaned portraits of individual people to museums in their home towns.
 Exhibitions also travelled to Japan, Australia and the United States.

 The "Inspiring People" project "comprises a comprehensive redisplay of the Collection from the Tudors to now, combined with a complete refurbishment of the building, the creation of new public spaces, a more welcoming visitor entrance and public forecourt, and a new state of the art Learning Centre".
 The East Wing returned to being gallery space, with its own new street entrance.

-The refurbishment cost £41 million, was designed by the architect Jamie Fobert and Purcell and the main contractor was Gilbert-Ash.
+The refurbishment, which cost £41 million, was designed by the architect Jamie Fobert and Purcell with Gilbert-Ash as the main contractor.
 It added new galleries, learning spaces, restaurants and a public forecourt.
 The gallery's main entrance was moved and features three new 4 m bronze doors which carry 45 portraits of un-named women, drawn by Tracey Emin.

-In 2022, the Gallery accepted a £10 million gift from the Blavatnik Family Foundation, established by U.S.-U.K. entrepreneur Sir Leonard Blavatnik.
-The new Blavatnik Wing on the Gallery’s first floor contains nine galleries hosting more than one hundred years of British portraits and is part of the Inspiring People project.
-The Gallery said the gift was the most significant in its history.
+In 2022, the gallery accepted a £10 million gift from the Blavatnik Family Foundation, established by the entrepreneur Sir Len Blavatnik.
+The new first-floor Blavatnik Wing comprises nine galleries hosting more than one hundred years of British portraits and is part of the gallery's Inspiring People project.
+The Gallery stated that the gift was the most significant in its history.

+2023 reopening

-The gallery was reopened by the Princess of Wales on 20 June 2023 and she met Sir Paul McCartney whose photography exhibition was the first major show in the new space and viewed the Portrait of Omai by Sir Joshua Reynolds, which the gallery had just acquired jointly with the Getty Museum in Los Angeles, for £50 million.
+The gallery was reopened by the Princess of Wales on 20 June 2023 and she met Sir Paul McCartney whose photography exhibition was the first major show in the new space.
+She also viewed the Portrait of Omai by Sir Joshua Reynolds, which the gallery had just acquired jointly with the Getty Museum.
 The gallery reopened to the public on 22 June.
-In 2024 the Inspiring People project was short-listed for the RIBA Stirling prize.
+In 2024 the Inspiring People rebuild was short-listed for the RIBA Stirling Prize.